 2. The closure or change of use of any building or other facility owned by the District not currently used for instructional purposes

-3. The closure of any school for up to one year in response to emergencies, including major facility or environmentally related problems
+3. The closure of any school for up to one year in response to emergencies, including major facility or environmental problems

 B. The Superintendent shall develop administrative directives and procedures for implementing this policy as needed.